Updated: Nov 23, 2020

 Focus on sharing information directly with your clients/customers, engaging them to comment/share their opinions on your products/services- which allows them to build stronger relationships with your brand.

 A major part of creating an effective marketing strategy using social media involves becoming more "Social"

-You also need to follow through with conversations with your potential clients/customers and respond to all queries.
-This creates "social engagement" with your potential audience.- which ultimately results in a customer-centric brand- one that knows their problems. wants and needs and where they can find solutions.
+You also need to have follow-through conversations with your potential clients/customers and respond to all queries.
+This creates "social engagement" with your potential audience.- which ultimately results in a customer-centric brand - one that knows their problems, wants, and needs and where they can find solutions.
 Positioning yourself as a "subject-matter expert" in your industry allows you to create a buzz around your product/service.

 “Social media will help you build up loyalty of your current customers to the point that they will willingly, and for free, tell others about you.” - Bonnie Sainsbury, Founder and CEO of Social Media Smarter

 You should always be focused on creating more traffic for your brand.
 Therefore you should apply a well-considered strategy that captures all the points discussed above, Despite popular belief, it's really not as intimidating as it seems.
 Make it fun and allow your personality to shine through.
 It's just like what your mom told you when she dropped you off at Pre-K all those years ago- play nice, make friends and share your snacks!!

 If you liked these tips, please leave a comment below and if you need some more ideas, check out my 1:1 coaching sessions here